ronip92/CNN_XAI_Bankruptcy/README.md

 Detailed results and analysis can be found in the notebook.
 Key findings include:

 1. **Feature Selection Rank - 36month.ipynb**
-   Feature selections:Identification of the most important financial ratios that contribute significantly to bankruptcy prediction, using feature selection techniques.
+   **Feature selections:** Identification of the most important financial ratios that contribute significantly to bankruptcy prediction, using feature selection techniques.

 2. **Images Generating Bankrupt - Lasso.ipynb**
    **Images Generating NonBankrupt - Lasso.ipynb**